Crosstalk-mitigated microelectronic control for optically-active spins

 Profile Picture

-To exploit the sub-nanometre dimensions of qubits for large-scale quantum information processing, corresponding control architectures require both energy and space efficiency, with the on-chip footprint of unit-cell electronics ideally micron-scale.
-However, the spin coherence of qubits in close packing is severely deteriorated by microwave crosstalk from neighbouring control sites.
-Here, we present a crosstalk-mitigation scheme using foundry microelectronics, to address solid-state spins at sub-100 um spacing without the need for qubit-detuning.
-Using nitrogen-vacancy centres in nanodiamonds as qubit prototypes, we first demonstrate 10 MHz Rabi oscillation at milliwatts of microwave power.
-Implementing the active cancellation, we then prove that the crosstalk field from neighbouring lattice sites can be reduced to undetectable levels.
-We finally extend the scheme to show increased qubit control, tripling the spin coherence under crosstalk mitigation.
-Compatible with integrated optics, our results present a step towards scalable control across quantum platforms using silicon microelectronics.
+To exploit the subnanometer dimensions of qubits for large-scale quantum information processing, corresponding control architectures require both energy and space efficiency, with the on-chip footprint of unit-cell electronics ideally being micrometer scale; however, the spin coherence of qubits in close packing is severely deteriorated by microwave crosstalk from neighboring control sites.
+Here, we present a crosstalk-mitigation scheme using foundry microelectronics to address solid-state spins at sub-100-μm spacing without the need for qubit detuning.
+Using nitrogen-vacancy centers in nanodiamonds as qubit prototypes, we first demonstrate 10-MHz Rabi oscillations at milliwatt-level microwave power.
+By implementing active cancellation, we then demonstrate that the crosstalk field from neighboring lattice sites can be reduced to undetectable levels.
+We finally extend the scheme to show increased qubit control, or, effectively, enhanced spin coherence under crosstalk mitigation.
+Compatible with integrated optics, our results present a step toward scalable control across quantum platforms using silicon microelectronics.

 Download Paper